 While there are not so many incidents of exploitive taxi drivers from other locations to Khao Lak – they can be rather pricey if you do not know the actual prices :(.
 Please contact us for more information on prices from your location – or simply contact the above to book a dirver and car (or minibus) of your own.

 If you come from either Phuket or Bangkok, just let the driver know that you wish to get off in Khao Lak at the Supermarket.
-That is the center of our town and quite close to our shop.
+That is the center of town.
 If you are arriving from other parts of Thailand, you should be able to ask for Khao Lak (Pronounced “Cow Lack”).
 If it seems like you are getting a run around, ask for Takuapa (Pronounced Tock-oo-ah-pa) which is a main transit hub 30 km north of us.
-Frequent buses depart from there to our town.
-Again, just mention the supermarket and everyone knows what you mean.
+Frequent buses depart from there to town.

 These are called by many names – VIP, 1st Class, Luxury, Super VIP and many others besides.
 Generally Tourists buses are quite comfortable and will head on a pretty direct route to wherever you are heading.
 The routes are pretty clear, and you will usually depart from a main tourist area (Koh San Road) and arrive at a similar area.
 This saves you some steps, but you will not see the real Thailand and you will usually be dealing with “Travel Agents” who are trying o get you to book something (diving, hotels, mini-golf) with them at much higher prices than you would actually pay.
 You will also be away from competition that could offer you something better.
 Your trip will cost you as much as 3 times as much as you would pay for a government bus, for the same or lower quality